In This Article

 Where to Stay

-• AC Hotel by Marriott Cambridge – Sleek and modern, just minutes from Arlington with easy access to the Red Line.
+• AC Hotel by Marriott Cambridge – For something modern and convenient, this place hits the mark.
+You’ll be just minutes from Arlington with smooth access to the Red Line if you’re heading into Boston.

 Discover Sculpted Stories at the Cyrus Dallin Art Museum and Celebrate American Genius